Congrats to the following EF Seniors who are being recognized for their academic achievements through the MHSAA

 - Letters of Recommendation (10%): Approach coaches, teachers, school administrators, youth group leaders or others in your community to have them write recommendation letters so the judges can learn a little bit more about you.

 Thirty-two (32) student-athletes will win a $1,000 scholarship.
 A graduated scale based on MHSAA enrollment classification will be used to allocate the first 30 scholarships.
-In Class A, six boys and six girls will be selected as winners.
-Four boys and four girls from Class B schools will be selected as scholarship recipients, while three boys and three girls in Class C and two boys and two girls from Class D schools will receive the $1,000 scholarship.
-The last two at-large scholarships are designated for minority candidates and will be chosen after the first 30 scholarship recipients have been selected.
+In Class A, 6 boys and 6 girls will be selected as winners.
+4 boys and 4 girls from Class B schools will be selected as scholarship recipients, while 3 boys and 3 girls in Class C and 2 boys and 2 girls from Class D schools will receive the $1,000 scholarship.
+The last 2 at-large scholarships are designated for minority candidates and will be chosen after the first 30 scholarship recipients have been selected.